What a great sounding job, but what does it entail?

 But why LEGO?
 From around 2000 to 2014 I was a freelance architectural photographer.
 I worked for architects and developers all over the UK capturing the build environment.
 I had a strong bias towards the North East of England, where I’m based.
 In 2012 I rediscovered LEGO, and it seemed a natural choice to try to represent the stunning architecture around me in LEGO!
 I had no idea that I had stumbled on a niche that had so much potential.
 Within a few years LEGO went from being a quirky side-line, supplementing my work as a photographer, to my full-time career!

-More than that, as many people appreciate, there is a nostalgia aspect to building with LEGO.
+More than that it provided something I needed.
+As many people appreciate, there is a nostalgia aspect to building with LEGO.
 It rekindles the optimism of youth, perhaps.
 Anything is possible.
 Certainly for me it serves a need – that of disconnecting from the world for a while.
 I become absorbed when building in a way I never otherwise do.
 Its Mindful.
 It’s therapeutic.
-It requires a mix of creativity, problem-solving, planning and patience that suits.
+It requires a mix of creativity, problem-solving, planning and patience.

 I love what I do, and I hope that is evident from the builds I’ve created.